EldonGabriel/eldongabriel.github.io/index.md

 <div style="text-align:left; max-width:950px;">

 <p>Hi, I’m Eldon, and welcome to my portfolio.
-My work covers macOS, Windows, and Linux infrastructure.
-The goal is to reduce downtime and operational risk.
-It also makes systems easier to manage, troubleshoot, and recover.</p>
+My goal is to help teams reduce downtime and operational risk.
+I focus on solutions that make systems easier to manage, troubleshoot, and recover.</p>

-<p>Each project follows a clear process.
-I plan, deploy, validate, troubleshoot, and document the work.
-This creates reliable and repeatable solutions.
-Reports, SOPs, guides, and lab demonstrations provide evidence of the work.
-Clear documentation helps teams maintain secure, reliable, and manageable IT environments.</p>
+<p>With 200+ artifacts, each project follows a clear process from planning to documentation.
+I deliver reliable, repeatable solutions that your team can understand, follow, and maintain.</p>

+<p>The capabilities below show the technical areas covered across my projects and practical work.</p>

 </div>